 Jane is a smart, reasonably successful blogger who finds herself entangled in all sorts of social hijinks after catching the eye of a tech mogul at SXSW and moving to Austin to be with him.

-Henry David Thoreau's "Walden"
+Based on: Henry David Thoreau's "Walden"

 This sci-fi take on the Transcendentalist ur-text follows a solitary journeyman as he leaves his crazy life on Space Station NYCLA to head off to the Walden asteroid belt.

 Along the way he learns a lot about life, love, happiness, and how to fix a hole in one's breathing apparatus.
-Ideally executive produced by Jason Katims
+Ideally executive produced by Jason Katims.

 "The Time Machine"

 Based on: H.G.
 Wells' "The Time Machine," maybe "Hot Tub Time Machine" as well